-accordance with 40 C.F.R. § 257.90(e).
-The Annual Report will be placed in the operating record by August 1, 2022.
+Southern Company Services, 2022) in accordance with 40 C.F.R. § 257.90(e).
+The Annual Report was placed in the operating record by August 1, 2022.

-The following sections describe: (i) former CCR unit closure and source control; (ii) summary of work completed since the September progress report; and (iii) the anticipated schedule for currently planned activities.
+The following sections describe: (i) former CCR unit closure and source control; (ii) summary of work completed since the March 2022 progress report (Geosyntec, 2022); and (iii) the anticipated schedule for currently planned activities.